-In the first, your Dentist will develop a detailed evaluation and treatment plan – It can be argued that this is the most important step. — after which he or she will place the implants.
+In the first, your dentist will develop a detailed evaluation and treatment plan - It can be argued that this is the most important step - after which he or she will place the implants.
 There they’ll remain covered for as few as three, or as many as six months as the implants bonds itself to your jawbone.

-When it comes time to execute the second phase, you’ll return to the dental office and your dentist will uncover the tops of the implants to place small metal posts, or extensions.
+When it comes time to execute the second phase, you’ll return to the dental office and your Philadelphia dentist will uncover the tops of the implants to place small metal posts, or extensions.
 And then, two to six weeks later, the third phase will begin, which itself takes another four to eight weeks.
 During this time, you’ll be asked to return to the dental office several times in order to properly fit and fabricate your replacement teeth.

 To make a long story short, the dental implant process takes an average of five to eight months to complete but may take longer if there are other, necessary gum or bone graft procedures that must take place first.

-Contact Dentistry For Life today, to schedule a routine check-up, and ask us about dental implants Philadelphia while you’re at it!
+Contact Dentistry For Life today, to schedule a routine check-up, and ask us about dental implants while you're at it!